lubomirzak/maze/README.md

 # Maze app

-This simple project was created to solve of generating and traversing generated maze in C#/Angular.
+This simple project was created to solve of generating and traversing generated maze in .NET/Angular.

-Initially I had Console app done with Spectre console inputs.
+Initially I created a simple Console app done via Spectre Console.
 Afterwards I decided that this is a nice opportunity to learn a bit of Angular, so I added Angular frontend project solving the same issue while extracting common models and services to its own Maze.Logic project.

 ## Console App